-If you’ve ever been sitting or standing near an airport gate before a flight, there’s a good chance that you’ve heard a printer that is spewing out seemingly infinite amounts of paper.
+If you’ve ever been sitting or standing near an airport gate before a flight, there’s a good chance that you’ve heard a printer that’s spewing out seemingly infinite amounts of paper.
 I know there might be some of you reading this who have never seen one of these before.
-That device is what’s called a dot matrix printer.
-Way back before we all had laser printers everywhere, the majority of work was done with this ancient machine.
+That device is a dot matrix printer.
+Way back before we all had laser printers, the majority of work was done with these ancient machines.

-Paper is fed by a tractor system, meaning the sides of the pages had these perforated edges which aligned with spokes that kept the paper moving.
-After you were done printing, you needed to tear off these edges, leaving you with something looking like this.
+Paper is fed by a tractor system, meaning the pages’ sides have perforated edges that align with spokes that keep the paper moving.
+After you’re done printing, you tear off these edges, leaving you with something looking like this.

-The printing was done by a head that moved across the page from one side to the other.
-Using a series of “pins” and an ink ribbon, you’d slowly but surely get your printed document.
+The printing is done by a head that moves across the page from one side to the other.
+Using a series of “pins” and an ink ribbon, you slowly but surely get your printed document.

-Well, that’s unless the paper was misaligned and the sprockets started missing the holes, but let us try to forget that if we can.
+Well, unless the paper is misaligned and the sprockets miss the holes, but let us try to forget that if we can.

-This technology is decades old, so why do they still do use it at the airport?
+This technology is decades old, so why do they still use it at the airport?

-I’ve found many instances of people asking this question online, but there does not seem to be a single definitive answer.
+I’ve found many instances of people asking this question online, but there doesn’t seem to be a single definitive answer.